njaard/pond/Readme.md

 job's responsibility to make sure that each job keep the database connection in a sane state between jobs.

+Using the state-making capability is optional.
+If you don't call the `with_state` function, then your job closures don't need any parameters, which therefor makes this crate compatible with other scoped threadpool libraries.

 # Example

     let mut pool = scope_threadpool::Pool::new(4);